algbio/SBWT/README.md

                               query support bit vector.
 This leads to slower queries.
+  -t, --n-threads arg         Number of parallel threads. (default: 1) -a, --min-abundance arg     Discard all k-mers occurring fewer than this
+                              many times.
+By default we keep all k-mers.
-  -t, --n-threads arg         Number of parallel threads. (default: 1) -m, --ram-gigas arg         RAM budget in gigabytes (not strictly
+                              Note that we consider a k-mer distinct from its reverse complement. (default: 1) -m, --ram-gigas arg         RAM budget in gigabytes (not strictly enforced).
-                              enforced).
 Must be at least 2. (default: 2) --temp-dir arg          Location for temporary files. (default: .)
   -h, --help                  Print usage
 ```

 # Running queries